*PSY220 Person in Psychological Context (4)

 Explores frequently abused psychoactive drugs such as alcohol, marijuana, cocaine and heroin.
 Special emphasis placed on drugs used in treatment of mental health.
 The psychological and physiological components of drug use discussed.

 PSY311 Developmental Disabilities (4)

 Reviews diagnosis and causes of emotional, cognitive and physical difficulties in infancy and childhood; individual and classroom behavioral interventions; play therapy.
 Field trips and observations.
-Prerequisites: PSY220 or PSY201 and one additional psychology course or permission of instructor.
+Prerequisites: PSY220 and one additional psychology course or permission of instructor.

 PSY322 Counseling Theory and Practice (4)

 Surveys major theoretical perspectives in counseling; explores assumptions about human nature; client-centered, psychodynamic, cognitive-behavioral, Gestalt perspectives; elements of counseling relationship and ethical issues in counseling.
 Prerequisite: PSY220.